Heat Signature (video game): Development and release

 The game was released for Microsoft Windows on 21 September 2017.
 At the time of release, Francis knew that releasing the game was "biggest risk of [his] life", as the indie game market was saturated with titles.
 He had hoped to see at least half the sales that he got with Gunpoint.
 Within the first week, he reported that the sales of Heat Signature had exceeded those of Gunpoint, and that the game was one of the top sellers on Steam during its initial week.

 Post-launch updates

 After avoiding criticism of Heat Signature for two weeks after release, Tom Francis agreed with many of the caveats in the other-wise positive reviews, saying in a blog post "almost every critique I read I thought was a fair point."
 Three months after launch the Fair Points update was released with fixes to these issues.

 To celebrate the one year anniversary of Heat Signatures launch the Space Birthday update was released.
 It is the largest update the game has received, spending five months in development.
 The update was dedicated to John Francis, Tom's father, who died during development.

 Reception

-Heat Signature was nominated for "Best Action Game" at IGN's Best of 2017 Awards.
+Heat Signature was nominated for "Best Action Game" at IGNs Best of 2017 Awards.
 It was nominated for the Seumas McNally Grand Prize at the Independent Games Festival 2018.